TheeMattOliver/FEC-NodeScraper/README.md

 # FEC-NodeScraper

-## Basic proof-of-concept to pull FEC data for itemized contributions and expenditures.
+## Basic proof-of-concept to pull FEC data for itemized contributions and expenditures in NodeJS.

 1. Clone repo
 2. Npm install